EPIRBs and PLBs

-Electronic Position Indication Radio Beacons - EPIRBs - are the ultimate in maritime and aviation rescue.
-EPIRBs are small radiobeacons designed to help authorities and rescue orginisations find boats in distress.
-Each EPIRB is required to be registered to the vessel, and in an emergency, this allows authorities to gather vessel data, addresses, phonenumbers, and any other usable information that is important for a rescue.
-Since 2009, EPIRBs have used either a 406MHz frequency, which provides a 5km search radius, or a combination 406MHz/GPS system - which brings the search zone down to 100m.
+Electronic Position Indication Radio Beacons – or commonly knowns as EPIRBs - are small radio beacons designed to help authorities and rescue organisations find boats when they are in distress.
+Each EPIRB is required to be registered to the vessel, and in an emergency, this allows authorities to gather essential information that is important for a rescue such as vessel location, vessel data, addresses, and phone numbers.

 EPIRBs are considered mandatory safety equipment for most Australian states and Territories when heading offshore.
-Please check with your governing body for an up to date safety checklist.
+Please check with your state governing body for specific requirements for an EPIRB.

 More information about EPIRBs can be found at the Australian Maritime Safety Authority - here.

-Both EPIRBs and PLBs offer peace of mind, 24 hours a day, wherever you are in the world.
+Both EPIRBs and PLBs offer you with peace of mind for safety whenever you are out in the water or exploring the world.